AlbertoBasalo/cc-lab/docs/1-code/4-data/1_4_kata - Blockchain.md

 - Timestamp: The timestamp when the block was created.
 - Data: The data that the block stores.
 - Previous Hash: The hash of the previous block in the blockchain.
-- Hash: The hash of the block.
+- Hash: The hash of the block. (can be calculated adding the index, timestamp, data length, and previous hash)

 There is a special block called the genesis block that has blank data and a hash of `0`.
 This block is the first block in the blockchain and it is added when the blockchain is created.